-- The Friend Nobody Likes: Nobody in the KONR likes Oktan; everybody thinks that Oktan is a corrupt, sleazy, greedy fascist and German boot-licker.
-They only work with Oktan because he has good connections to the smugglers and pays people well.
+- The Friend Nobody Likes: Nobody in the KONR likes Oktan; everybody considers him to be a corrupt, sleazy, greedy fascist and German boot-licker.
+They only work with him because he has good connections to the smugglers and pays people well.

 - The Generalissimo: Oktan doesn't even bother to put up a veneer of Republicanism like Bunyachenko; he declares himself Grand Marshal and thoroughly maintains his military dictatorship.

 - Greed: Oktan's goal in life is to turn a profit for himself.
 One of his focuses is simply titled "Money..."